 Stereotactic radiosurgery is given in a single treatment on a weekday and stereotactic radiotherapy is given on consecutive weekdays.
-The treatment is delivered in the CyberKnife suite in the radiotherapy department in the Cancer Centre at the Heritage Building (Queen Elizabeth Hospital Birmingham).
+The treatment is delivered in the CyberKnife suite (Radiotherapy room 9) in the radiotherapy department in the Cancer Centre, Heritage Building, Queen Elizabeth Hospital Birmingham.